stsewd/poc-xss-django-allauth/README.md

-# Proof of concept for a XSS vulnerability in django-allauth@0.63.5
+# Proof of concept for a XSS vulnerability in django-allauth 0.63.5

 ## Requirements